 Medicine isn’t the only industry of critical importance during the coronavirus pandemic in which Latinas are underpaid, EPI reports.
 It’s also true of restaurant wait staff, cashiers, child care workers, and elementary and middle school teachers.

 There can be no serious argument that this isn’t about both sexism and racism.

-This article was originally published at Daily Kos on November 25, 2019.
+This blog originally appeared at Daily Kos on October 29, 2020.
 Reprinted with permission.

 About the author: Laura Clawson is a staff writer on labor for Daily Kos.